The Career Services Center is your gateway to finding and hiring students for your campus jobs.

 What do I do if I have a problem with a student worker?

-If you feel you have exhausted all means of rectifying the problem, the Student Employment Office has a student employment counselor on staff that can counsel the student as needed or serve as a mediator between the student and the supervisor.
+If you feel you have exhausted all means of rectifying the problem, the Student Employment Office will be happy to assist with counseling the student as needed or serve as a mediator between the student and the supervisor.
 If the student feels they would prefer an advocate, they will be referred to the Dean of Students.